charlie-wong/coding-style/c/Formatting.rst

 Function Declarations and Definitions
 -------------------------------------------------------------------------------
-Return type on the same line as function name, parameters on the same line if they fit.
+- Return type on the same line as function name.
+- Parameters on the same line if they fit.
-Wrap parameter lists which do not fit on a single line.
+- Wrap parameter lists which do not fit on a single line.

 Function on the same line, for example: